Somewhere deep into the Amazon rainforest, in the Potaro-Siparuni region of Guyana, Nature offers us one of its most striking sights.

 How to Visit Kaieteur Falls

+This waterfall is one of the most amazing trips you can make!
 The most common way of visiting Kaieteur Falls is by far the day trip from Georgetown, by plane.
-After a 45-minute scenic flight from Georgetown over the undisturbed rainforests of Guyana, you will land at the Kaieteur Airstrip.
+After a 45-minute scenic flight from Georgetown over the undisturbed rainforests of Guyana, you land at the Kaieteur Airstrip.
 You are then guided on the trails to view the waterfall from a few beautiful viewpoints, and then you conveniently fly back to Georgetown.

 Here is a page listing reliable tour operators in Guyana, if you want to learn more about these tours.